arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ## Introduction

-Thread is a low-power, wireless mesh networking protocol designed for smart homes and IoT devices.
-A Thread Border Router serves as a bridge between the Thread network and the wider internet or local networks, allowing devices within the Thread network to communicate with external systems.
+Thread is a low-power, wireless mesh networking protocol for smart homes and Internet of Things (IoT) devices.
+A Thread Border Router serves as a bridge between the Thread network and the wider Internet or local networks, allowing devices within the Thread network to communicate with external systems.

 ![Project overview](assets/thumbnail.png)

 Matter devices can use Thread as their primary communication method, especially for low-power devices such as sensors, light bulbs, and door locks.
-These devices communicate using the Thread protocol and leverage Matter's application layer for interoperability.
+These devices use the Thread protocol and leverage Matter's application layer for interoperability.

 ### OpenThread Border Router